 "This is just a concept," stressed Cooper.
 "We're not trying to step on any toes.
 We just want to try and make it as close to the old inn as possible."

 "We're looking for a very collegial feel as you enter town," said Ferris.
-He said he and Cooper look forward to working with local craftsmen on details of the architecture.

 "I think this is a very wonderful plan being proposed to the town," said board member Russell Burke.
 "When you look at the range of uses that could be done at the property ... it's quite encouraging."